odenix/mxpack/DEVELOPMENT.md

 ## Prequisities
 * Windows, Linux, or macOS with JDK 8 or higher on the PATH.
-  * Gradle and a newer JDK will be automatically downloaded if necessary.
+  * Gradle and a suitable JDK will be automatically downloaded if necessary.

 ## Common build commands
 ```